jberry93/Notebook/Notes/Javascript/Javascript_6.md

 replace("He is Sleeping on the couch", "Sleeping", "sitting");
 replace("This has a spellngi error", "spellngi", "spelling");
 replace("His name is Tom", "Tom", "john");
-replace("Let us get back to more Coding", "Coding", "bonfires");
 ```

 First order of business is to separate the `before` and `after` strings into 2 separate arrays containing their individual characters.
 We do this by using the `.split()` method and since we are splitting the strings into individual letters, we will use an empty string as an indicator.
 We need to make sure that if the first letter of `before` is capitalized, the first letter of `after` is also capitalized: